hive-engine/nitrous/README.md

 To report a non-critical issue, please file an issue on this GitHub project.

-If you find a security issue please report details to: security@steemit.com
+If you find a security issue please report details to trusted community members.

 We will evaluate the risk and make a patch available before filing the issue.